 Utilization management may be referred to as medical necessity reviews, utilization review (UR) or medical management reviews.
-Requirements for medical necessity may vary based upon your plan benefits.
-Medical necessity reviews may occur when a provider requests an authorization prior to services rendered, during the course of care, or after care has been completed for a post-service medical necessity review.
-However, some services may require a prior authorization before the start of services.
+A medical necessity review for a procedure/service, inpatient admission, and length of stay is based on BCBSTX medical policy and/or level of care review criteria.
+Medical necessity reviews may occur prior to services rendered, during the course of care, or after care has been completed for a post-service medical necessity review.
+Some services may require a prior authorization before the start of services, while other services will be subject to a post-service medical necessity review may be reviewed for medical necessity prior to the service through a recommended clinical review.